CULTURAL HERITAGE EXPOSED TO LANDSLIDES AND FLOODS

 State assessment/description

-The cultural heritages at landslide risk amounts to 40,256, of which 13,243 are in areas with high P3 and very high P4 hazard levels.
-The cultural heritages at flood risk is 35,979 in the medium hydraulic hazard scenario (return periods between 100 and 200 years) reaches 53,844 in the low hydraulic hazard scenario, which represents the maximum expected scenario.
+There are 45,339 cultural assets at risk of landslides, of which 13,966 are located in areas with high P3 and very high P4 danger.
+The cultural assets at risk of flooding are 35,997 in the medium hydraulic danger scenario (return times between 100 and 200 years) and reach 54,103 in the low hydraulic danger scenario, which is the maximum expected scenario.

 Trend assessment/description

-It is not possible to define a trend, as the number of cultural heritage sites variations at landslides and floods risk, compared to previous updates of the Environmental Indicators Database Yearbook, are mainly related to the integration/revision of the VIR - ICR cultural heritage database and the integration/revision of the landslide and hydraulic hazard area maps (District Basin Authorities), rather than to the updating of the aforementioned maps with recent landslide or flood events.
+It is not possible to define a trend, as the changes in the number of cultural assets at risk of landslides and floods, compared to previous updates of the Yearbook database, are linked to the integration/revision of the VIR - Vincoli In Rete (ICR) cultural heritage database and to the integration/revision of the mapping of areas at risk from landslides and hydraulics (District Basin Authorities), rather than to the updating of the aforementioned maps with landslide or flood events recent.

 Comments

-The cultural heritages at landslide risk in Italy amounts to 40,256, or 17.8% of the total (Table 1, Figure 1).
-If considering the high P3 and very high P4 hazard classes, the exposed cultural heritage sites are 13,243, or 5.8%.
-The highest number of cultural heritage sites at risk from landslides in P3 and P4 hazard areas is recorded in Campania, Tuscany, Marche, Emilia-Romagna, and Lazio.
+There are 45,339 cultural assets at risk of landslides in Italy, equal to 19.8% of the total (Table 1, Figure 1).
+If we consider the high P3 and very high P4 danger classes, the cultural assets on display are 13,966, equal to 6.1%.
+The highest number of cultural assets at risk of landslides in P3 and P4 hazard areas is recorded in Campania, Tuscany, Marche, Emilia-Romagna and Lazio.

-Cultural heritage at flooding risk in Italy amounts to 17,717 (7.8% of the total) in high hydraulic hazard scenario (return period between 20 and 50 years), 35,979 (15.9%) in medium hydraulic hazard scenario (return period between 100 and 200 years), and reaches 53,844 (23.8%) in low hydraulic hazard scenario (Table 2, Figure 2).
-The latter represents the maximum expected scenario, meaning the largest possible extension of flood-prone areas in Italy.
-Therefore, the data for cultural heritage at risk in the three scenarios should not be summed.
-The highest number of cultural heritage sites at risk from flooding in the medium scenario is found in Emilia-Romagna, Veneto, Tuscany, and Liguria.
+The cultural assets at risk of floods in Italy are 17,642 (7.7% of the total) in the high hydraulic danger scenario (return time between 20 and 50 years), 35,997 (15.7%) in the medium hydraulic danger scenario (return time between 100 and 200 years) and reach 54,103 (23.6%) in the low danger scenario (Table 2, Figure 2).
+The latter represents the maximum expected scenario or the maximum extension of floodable areas in Italy; the data on cultural heritage at risk relating to the three scenarios should therefore not be added.
+The highest number of cultural assets at risk of flooding in the medium scenario is found in Emilia-Romagna, Veneto, Tuscany and Liguria.

 Data